 , because the diaries used to be sent out to one region of the country and then the next, "sweeping" across the country.
 (Or, one could argue, this is the period where the networks want to "sweep" as many viewers to their offerings as possible.)
 More recently, ratings companies have made deals with DVR manufacturers like Tivo to use their DVR viewing statistics, which would theoretically increase the accuracy of the statistical data by increasing the size of the statistical data pool (as well as theoretically decreasing bias by shrinking the "visibility" of data collection).
 It's also probable that networks also look at stream numbers for episodes on their websites and Hulu

 , though these numbers haven't really been disseminated as broadcast ratings for advertisements remain the main metric for measurement.
 Notably, Creator/Netflix hasn't really delved very deep into the numbers for their original shows such as House of Cards

 In some cases, networks may

-see ratings as more of a secondary concern - publicly funded broadcasters such as The BBC
+see ratings as more of a secondary concern - publicly funded broadcasters such as British The BBC

-have charters which they are expected (as public services) to fulfill, irrespective of how this affects their ratings.
+have charters which they are expected (as public services) to fulfil, irrespective of how this affects their ratings.
 However, these are by far the exception rather than the rule.

 , because audiences just don't usually care about ratings.